How to apply

 Prior to filling out the experiment proposal template, teams should carry out some research of the scientific literature to see whether work has already been done on the same or similar topic.
 Literature references are essential in order to demonstrate that teams are fully informed about the current status of research in this field.

 The experiment proposal must also explain the relevance of microgravity in your project and - more particularly - the relevance of using the ZARM drop tower as a means to achieving your objectives.
-It should be noted that the ZARM drop tower offers two drop modes: the drop mode with a microgravity experiment time of 4.74 s and a catapult mode of 9.3 s

-The applicants must also explain in full detail how the proposed experiment is related to their syllabus.
+The applicants must also explain in full detail how the proposed experiment is related to their theses.
 They should indicate which academic projects they are involved in and how their proposed experiment would be relevant to these projects.

 The text of the proposal should be comprehensible to scientists of various fields and engineers with a general scientific background.

 Once the experiment proposal form is filled in all its parts, upload it, together with the letter of endorsement, to the project portal in a single zip file.